felention/Twitid/README.md

 ### Setup
-Since you have to build the username-ID list yourself the script stores the converted usernames with their IDs to your Documents folder in a text file named "TwitterIDs.txt".
+Since you have to build the username-ID list yourself, the script stores the converted usernames with their IDs to your Documents folder in a text file named "TwitterIDs.txt".
 If you would rather edit the directory it's saved in just edit the variable "d" to the new directory.

 You can also edit the username-ID list file by editing the f variable.